I don’t usually celebrate Hanukkah, but this year it somehow felt like the right thing to do.

 The menorah is also unstable, and it occurs to me that this probably isn’t a good idea, with multiple burning candles haphazardly stuck into small wobbly candle holders.
 But it represents our family dynamic perfectly — elegant and kindhearted, yet fragile and flawed.

 The candles are old, too, judging from the 1970s-style graphics on the box.
 They’re special “Chanuka candles,” direct from Israel, 44 of them.
 It’s an odd number, but that’s exactly what is needed to celebrate properly for the full eight days.
 Although, when I counted them, I discovered there were only 43.
 What happened to candle #44?
 It seemed quite odd that someone would open the box and use one candle.
 This made me chuckle, especially when I heard softly in my head, “a day late and a candle short.”
 That was Dad’s humor, cynical and self-deprecating, and my heart soared at the thought that he was there in the room with me.
-Maybe Mom was as well, watching as I resurrected an old family tradition.
+Maybe Mom was also watching as I resurrected an old family tradition.

 I took in the scene of the slowly dwindling candles, with my Tibetan Buddhist statues standing guard in the background.
 That seemed fitting as well.